x35a/kantor/DOM.md

 ```

-# CSS
+# CSSStyleDeclaration

-CSSStyleDeclaration:
 It is interface that represents an object that is a CSS declaration blocks.
 From js perspective it is object with list of declaration blocks (cssProp: val) of some element.
 https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration

-How to get CSSStyleDeclaration:
+## How to get CSSStyleDeclaration:
-// Each option below returns CSSStyleDeclaration
+Each option below returns CSSStyleDeclaration

-1 element.style
+### 1 element.style
 returns list of INLINE css rules of the element. if element doesn't have inline styles it returns css rules with empty values.
 https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style